launchquickly/aws-cdk/examples/assertion-tests/README.md

 CDK assertion tests allow verification of certain construct behaviour and attributes.
 This includes, checking a resources:

 * existance: [Vpc Created](/examples/assertion-tests/test/vpc-stack.test.ts#L24)
-* values of some of its properties: [Vpc Created](/examples/assertion-tests/test/vpc-stack.test.ts#L30)
+* values of some of its properties: [Vpc DNS hostnames not supported](/examples/assertion-tests/test/vpc-stack.test.ts#L30)
 * number: [Number of NatGateways matches number of AZs](/examples/assertion-tests/test/vpc-stack.test.ts#L36)

 Sometimes these checks allow the verification of other properties. e.g. checking the number of NatGateways is 2 confirms that the effect of the maxAz property.